Accountegy/Corporate-Governance/README.md

-# How could decentralization work?
+# How does decentralization work?

 - Peer to peer.
 - Not reliant on a gateway.